divisionbyz0rro/Infiniscryption/P03KayceeRun/package/README.md

 2) There is a final boss fight against P03.
 He has...some thoughts about what you're doing.
 3) Some events work differently (see below).

-However the runs are still similar in significant ways:
+The runs are still similar to Leshy in significant ways:

-1) You will still start with a draft. **Warning:** The game will not force you to complete the draft - don't forget to click that purple draft node whenever you're back at the hub!
+1) You will still start with a draft.
 2) There are a number of starter decks that you can pick from to help guide your selections through the rest of the game.
 3) You must complete four battles against enemies before facing the boss.
 Once you beat the boss, you're done with that zone and can't go back.
 4) There are now rare cards available to you.
 You will be given a Rare Token for completing a boss, which you can spend at the draft node to get a rare for your deck.